-Hundreds of mourners pay tribute to Vietnam’s late president
+Mourners pay tribute at funeral of Vietnam’s late president

-HANOI, Vietnam (AP) — Hundreds of mourners are paying tribute to Vietnamese President Tran Dai Quang who died of viral illness last week.
+HANOI, Vietnam (AP) — Vietnam’s late President Tran Dai Quang was mourned as a great loss and praised for his contributions to his country at his funeral Wednesday.

-Long lines of family members, officials, police and soldiers streamed through the National Funeral House in downtown Hanoi on Wednesday.
+Long lines of family members, officials including General Secretary Nguyen Phu Trong and Prime Minister Nguyen Xuan Phuc, police and soldiers streamed through the National Funeral House in downtown Hanoi.
 Some wept as they passed his flag-draped coffin.

-Deputy Prime Minister Truong Hoa Binh in a prayer ceremony praised Quang for his contributions to the revolutionary cause.
+“He devoted his whole life and made numerous contributions to the country’s glorious revolutionary cause … His passing is a great loss to our Party, State and people,” Deputy Prime Minister Truong Hoa Binh said in a prayer ceremony broadcast live on state television.

 Quang died Friday at age 61.
-A government doctor said he had battled the illness for more than a year but did not reveal the virus.
+A government doctor said he had battled a rare viral illness for more than a year but did not reveal the virus.

 Most Read Nation & World Stories